x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-message-approval.md

 # Manage message approval in Exchange Online

+> [!NOTE]
+> This article does not apply to standalone Exchange Online Protection (EOP) organizations.

 Sometimes it makes sense to have a second set of eyes on a message before the message is delivered.
-As an Exchange administrator, you can set this up.
+As an Exchange Online admin, you can set this up.
 This process is called moderation, and the approver is called the moderator.
 Depending on which messages need approval, you can use one of two approaches:

 - Change the distribution group properties
 - Create a mail flow rule

 This article explains:

 - [How to decide which approval approach to use](#how-to-decide-which-approval-approach-to-use)
 - [How the approval process works](#how-the-approval-process-works)

 To learn how to implement common scenarios, see [Common message approval scenarios](common-message-approval-scenarios.md).